St. Peter, Leipzig: History

 The Peterskirche, sometimes called Alte Peterskirche (Old St. Peter) to distinguish it from the later building at a different location) was built close to one of the four city gates and adjacent to the wall.
 The quarter around it was called Petersviertel (St. Peter's quarter).
+Today's Petersstrasse is reminiscent of that time.
 The church was dedicated on 29 March 1507.
 After the Reformation, the church was abandoned in 1539.
 The building served as storage and during the Thirty Years' War as barracks.
 In 1704, the minister of St. Thomas's church suggested that the building should be used again for religious purposes.
 It was rebuilt, including a sacristy and two storeys.
 The first service was held on 29 May 1712.
 A new altar and organ were installed from 1797 to 1799.
 A bell tower was added in 1874.

 When the congregation outgrew the old church, minister Gustav Adolf Fricke and the church council decided in 1876 to build a new church.
 A property at the Schlettenplatz, south of the old city, was exchanged for the property of the old church.
 Eighty architects from all over Germany responded to a competition in 1877.
 The designs by August Hartel and Constantin Lipsius were chosen.
 Construction began in March 1882; the Grundsteinlegung (laying the foundation stone) was celebrated on 17 September that year.
 It was dedicated on 27 December 1885.
 The interior painting and stained glass windows were completed in 1886.

 The church was damaged during the bombing of Leipzig in World War II; its roof was largely destroyed and was left unrepaired for several years.
 Restoration was performed during the 1970s and again in the 1990s and 2000s.